I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 Save the Queen fully establishes itself in FFIX as the weapon of General Beatrix, right-hand-woman to Queen Brahne and later to Garnet.
 Beatrix is last seen holding aloft Save the Queen with Steiner in a triumphant salute to the new Queen.

-Zantetsuken ("Iron cutting sword," sometimes shortened to Zantetsu) is both the sword and the move of Odin, appearing in nearly every Final Fantasy since III.
+Zantetsuken is the "Iron Cutting Sword" (sometimes shortened to "Zantetsu").
+It was mistranslated as "Steel Bladed" in FFVII.
+It is both the sword and the move of Odin, appearing in nearly every Final Fantasy since III.
 It is probably named after the sword of Ishakawa Goemon XIII, an anime samurai who practices the Japanese art of iado, efficiently drawing, striking, and re-sheathing a katana.

 Odin's sword is a blueish scimitar-like weapon.
 In FFVIII, the Japanese kanji "Zan-tetsu-su" (cut-iron-sword) appears during the move.
 It epitomizes the classic samurai ideal of "one strike, one kill."